Fragmental Overlap Storage System (FOSS)

 FAQ

-Is the PDF really free?
+Is the PDF and the Fragmental Overlap Storage System (FOSS) CLI Demo really free?

 What’s the best way to share it?

-Can I mirror or rehost the PDF?
+Can I mirror or rehost the PDF or the Fragmental Overlap Storage System (FOSS) CLI Demo?

 How do I contact you?